waywardgeek/infnoise/README.md

 entropy at a time.
 Users who need many megabytes per second of data for use in cryptography can set the outputMultiplier as high as they like, which causes Keccak to generate outputMultiplier\*256 bits per reseeding by the INM.

+The Infinite Noise Multiplier was invented by Peter Allan in 1999, which he calls [Firebug](http://apa.hopto.org/firebug).
+I reinvented it in 2013.
+As usual, most of my good ideas are rediscoveries of existing ideas...
+For now, I continue to call it an Infinite Noise Multiplier in this document.
+I hope to work with Peter to agree on a name and to work together to popularize this concept.
+It really is the _right_ way to generate random bits, whether on a board with standard parts, or on an custom chip.

 ### The Eagle open-source boards work!